YOUTH LEADERS & MENTORS WANTED

 IGNITE.
 INNOVATE.
 IMPLEMENT.

-1N5, in partnership with Cincinnati Children’s Hospital, the University of Cincinnati, Interact for Health, and Design Impact, is hosting the city’s first-ever YOUTH MENTAL HEALTH INNOVATION CHALLENGE.
-We are looking for 100 outstanding game-changing youth and 40 mentors to develop innovative solutions to today’s mental health issues with the help of professional mentors.
+1N5 is hosting the city’s first-ever YOUTH MENTAL HEALTH INNOVATION CHALLENGE.
+We are looking for 60 outstanding game-changing high school students, 40 college students and 40 mentors to develop innovative solutions to today’s mental health issues with the help of professional mentors.

 This two-day workshop will foster a unique learning experience and professional development for incoming tenth – twelfth graders, as well as a rewarding experience for mentors passionate about improving the lives of today’s youth and tackling relevant issues.

-This groundbreaking event will begin with Kate Hanisian, social change expert and Co-Founder and Executive Director of Design Impact, educating and inspiring students on the innovative design thinking process and problem-solving strategies.
+This groundbreaking event will begin with Tom Merrill, Director for the Xavier University Center for Innovation, educating and inspiring students on the innovative design thinking process and problem-solving strategies.
 From there, students will work in small teams of five to create, develop, and present their creative solutions to intentional mental health challenge prompts designed to make students think outside the box to arrive at useful and practical solutions for today’s youth.
 Student teams will work closely with professional mentors on their solution development, proposal, pitch, and presentation.
 At the end of the second day of the workshop, student teams will present their innovative solutions in front of an expert judging panel of mental health and social change experts.